Adam Barnfield

 - Business rates mitigation

-- Business rates appeals
+- Business rates appeal

 Valuation Office Agency to be scrapped: What this means for business rates